The LifeCore R100 Commercial Rowing Machine is a perfect blend of two great resistance types!

 - Frame: Lifetime

-The price of the LC R100 is at the higher end of most rowing machines but the cost is definitely justifiable.
+The price of the LC R100 is at the higher end of most rowing machines, however, the cost is definitely justifiable.

-It has an extremely good build quality and offers 2 types of resistance.
-It is built for commercial use and can satisfy the needs of multiple users.
+It has extremely good build quality and amazing resistance strength with both air & magnetic resistance.
+It is built for commercial use and can satisfy the needs of any person and multiple users.